CatPerry/react-native-author-finder-app/README.md

 - If you're using React Hooks that set state, your jest tests may throw a warning about not being resolved/wrapped in [`act()`](https://reactjs.org/docs/test-utils.html) while still actually passing.
 That's the case here.
 I have to fix this.

-- Android and fetching from the API are not working propperly together yet.
-So the Android app errors out on a device or simulator.
-I added the polyfills to handle part of this, but the fix isn't complete.

 - More tests!
 That test true user flow.
 Also make tests `.ts` files.